How to Plan a Two-Week Southern U.S.A. Road Trip

 The smaller towns in the South are still very conservative, some even more so with a heightened political climate in recent years.
 I’ve found that some people just want a reaction when they say something absurd.
 You don’t need to give it to them.

-The American South is worth your time on Deep South road trips, but it’s also worth your honest experiences.
+American South road trip itineraries are worth your time, but they’re also worth your honest experiences.

 As you navigate the best road trips in America through the South, do so with an open mind, but protect your own peace, too.

 Spending more time in the South?
-Check out some more of my favorite places:
+Check out more of my favorite places:

 Postal icon for newsletter